 High Activity: May 1st - September 30th

-- Avoid removal of ash branches, stumpes or trees.
+- Avoid removal of ash branches, stumps or trees.
 This is due to flight patterns of the insects, high risk of spreading.

 - If removal is required:

-- Chip at minimum the outer 1" of bark and wood on-site and transport to nearest ash tree waste disposal site where they will quickly process the material
+- Chip at minimum the outer 1 inch of bark and wood on-site and transport to nearest ash tree waste disposal site where they will quickly process the material.

-- Or, transport at least outer 1" of bark and wood in an enclosed vehicle to the nearest ash tree wste disposal site that can quickly process the material
+- Or, transport at least outer 1 inch of bark and wood in an enclosed vehicle to the nearest ash tree waste disposal site that can quickly process the material.

 Low Activity: October 1st - April 30th

-- Transport at minimum 1" of bark and wood in and enclosed vehicle to the nearest ash tree disposal site where it will be taken care of before May 1st
+- Transport at minimum 1 inch of bark and wood in and enclosed vehicle to the nearest ash tree disposal site where it will be taken care of before May 1st.